Gg bb xx: Background and recording

 After wanting to record an album that was rooted in Southern country music, used more live instrumentation and was inspired by frontman Paul Klein's upbringing in Oklahoma, LANY released their third studio album, Mama's Boy on October 2, 2020.
-Due to the COVID-19 pandemic in the United States, the band were unable to tour to support the album.
+Due to the COVID-19 pandemic in the United States, the band was unable to tour to support the album.
 This resulted in the trio facing the decision to either take a break or start writing and recording sessions for a fourth studio album.

 In December 2020, Klein began writing material for a fourth album which was teased on social media.
 The band began recording sessions at Conway Studios in Los Angeles with producer Andrew Goldstein.
 In May, the group concluded recording sessions. gg bb xx was announced on July 12, 2021 along with pre-orders and the announcement of the album's second single "Up to Me".